What is the best finish to use on wood flooring?

 |Fast drying time (2 to 4 hours between coats)||More expensive than oil polyurethane|

 |Low odor; low VOCs (eco-friendly)||Slightly less tough than oil polyurethane|

 |Easy to apply; good for DIYers|

 Water-Based Polyurethane is the winner in our books.
-It is tough and dries quickly which means you can re-finish and not necessarily have to move out of the property (depending on individual sensitivity).
-It will not yellow over time, ensuring it is a long term investment that will pay off.
+It is hardy and will protect those wood floors.
+It also dries quickly which means you can re-finish and not necessarily have to move out of the property (depending on individual sensitivity).
+Some oil base finishes will yellow over time.This option will not, ensuring it is a long term investment that will pay off.
 On top of all that, the low VOC means you are making a healthier choice for your family and the environment.
 Similar to oil based polyurethane, the sheen is based on personal preference.
 Professionals Tip: For high traffic areas, pick satin or a low gloss option to help keep floors looking new.